anzory/vscode-gppl-support/README.md

 ## Release Notes

-### 1.3.1
+### 1.3.2

-- Fixed bug: the last line of the gppl-file is not formatted
-- Fixed bug: comments shouldn't be involved in formatting
+- Fixed bug: formatting does not work when capital letters are used

 ---